 Northeast Ohio weather: Weak front Thursday secures cooler, mild temperatures through the end of the week

-CLEVELAND, Ohio (WOIO) - A weak cold front will push through early Thursday.
+CLEVELAND, Ohio (WOIO) - A cold front pushed through early this morning, reinforcing cooler, drier air for Thursday.

-Most will not see anything, but an isolated shower the first part of the day may be possible.

-Through the afternoon, the rest of us will see mostly sunny skies and highs in the upper 70s.
+Highs today will be just shy of 80 degrees with plenty of afternoon sun.

 Our next storm system inches closer Sunday and may spark an isolated afternoon shower or storm.